foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.25 - 5 June 2014 =
+* Improvement - Wordpress shortlink is removed by default as they are bit against the concept of permalinks where the link doesn't change.
+Shortlinks can change as they are using post ID, so then you loose the link to your blog.
+Twitter has its own link shortening service.

 = Version 1.6.24 - 16 May 2014 =
 * Improvement - all images from content are available for Facebook Open Graph now